Spoilers For Wednesday’s ‘General Hospital’: Nina Rants To Jax About Carly’s Treatment Of Nelle

 Spoilers for the next episode of General Hospital detail that the focus will be almost entirely on Carly and Nelle.
-Carly is bound and determined to destroy Nelle no matter what it takes and it seems that Nina is going to voice some concerns over this.
+Carly is bound and determined to destroy Nelle no matter what it takes, and it seems that Nina is going to voice some concerns over this.

 In the sneak peek for Wednesday’s show shared via Twitter, Nina is seen having a conversation with Jax.
-During this conversation, it seems that Nina will be pretty agitated.
-She will tell Jax that Carly is coming very close to legitimately harassing Nelle, and it seems she may want him to try to intervene here.
+During this discussion, it seems that Nina will be pretty agitated.
+She will tell Jax that Carly is coming very close to legitimately harassing Nelle, and it looks like she may want him to try to intervene here.

 Carly is pretty over-the-top about Nelle at this point, and she has been having a difficult time restraining herself when it comes to this custody situation.
-During Tuesday’s show, she told Michael that she was going to be the one to end this ongoing drama with Nelle, and she has already talked about possibly taking quite drastic action.
+On Tuesday’s show, she told Michael that she was going to be the one to end this ongoing drama with Nelle, and she has already talked about possibly taking quite drastic action.

 "Carly is coming perilously close to harassing Nelle." #GH pic.twitter.com/whookgJOmM